thelastmile/lms-backend/README.md

   * `pip install awsebcli`
   * verify it works `eb --version` should print something like "EB CLI 3.2.2 (Python 2.7.9)"
   * For more details on installing python 2.7, pip and the aws cli that includes eb go here: http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html
+ * Configure your access
+  * Follow directions here http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-configuration.html for configuring your user access to the new Elastic Beanstalk environment.
+The link also provides information pertaining to how to create the new Elastic Beanstalk environemnt if you havent' created one yet.
+It can be done via the CLI or via the web management console.
+During configuration:
+   * The environment must be python 2.7
+   * A postgres database must be added
+ * The environment and required packages have all already been setup and can be seen in the `.ebextensions` directory
+ * Edit the .elasticbeanstalk/config.yml to fit your environment for production.
+Commit this file to git/github after changed!
+The production path to the project and environment should remain in this file at all times.
+* test your first deployment `eb deploy`
+* Once deployment is successful from command prompt then exit from ssh and you should now be able to successfully run manual builds from the UI and git-triggered builds to elastic beanstalk automagically. :)